 You must serve the right person and write the exact name of the business and the person to be served.
 Use this form to make sure you serve correctly, and follow the instructions on Proof of Service, form SC-104.

 Business Type: Sole Proprietorship (Only 1 owner) Partnership Landlord Corporation, Association Limited Liability Company (LLC), Limited Liability Partnership (LLP), Limited Partnership (LP) Unknown Business Type Serve: The owner If you are suing a partnership, serve one of the partners.
 If you are suing a partnership and the partners, serve each partner.
+The property owner or manager (Read Civil Code sections 1962- 1962.7.)
 Agent for service listed with Secretary of State or any corporate officer (president, vice-president, secretary, treasurer), chief executive officer (CEO), controller, chief financial officer, or general manager Agent for service listed with Secretary of State To serve a limited partnership, you can also serve the general partner.
-Someone who seems to be in charge of the business during normal business hours Write on your Proof of Service form: Business name Owner's name and job title Partnership name Name of partner, general manager, or agent for service and job title Business name (if there is one) Owner's name and job title Corporation name Name of corporate officer or agent for service and job title Company or partnership name Name of agent or partner for service and job title Business name, form unknown Owner's name and job title (if you know it) Assessor's Office (abusiness name star Web site may have Check: www.csac.co City Clerk's Office ( ounties.org.
-Ask to see the Your city's website may County Tax Collector of State website: businessea Or call:1-916-657-5448 County Clerk-Recorder's Offic name statement.)
-Your county OR ce: (Ask to see the fictitious business 's website may have this information.
-OR e the business license.)
-Your city's Try the other resources listed or this page to see if they know more about the business's organization type, like corporation or sole proprietorship
+Someone who seems to be in charge of the business during normal business hours Write on your Proof of Service form: Business name Owner's name and job title Partnership name Name of partner, general manager, or agent for service and job title Business name (if there is one) Owner's name and job title Corporation name Name of corporate officer or agent for service and job title Company or partnership name Name of agent or partner for service and job title Business name form unknown Owner's name and job title (if you know it) Check that you have the exact names of the owner and business with: Check: www.csac.counties.org.
+City Clerk's Office (Ask to see the business license.)
+Your city's website may have this information.
+County Tax Collector of State website: businessea Or call:1-916-657-5448 County Clerk-Recorder's Offic name statement.)
+Your county OR ce: (Ask to see the fictitious business c's website may have this information.
+OR ce the business license.)
+Your city's Try the other resources listed of this page to see if they know more about the business's organization type, like corporation or sole proprietorship